rstrazza/taking-javaee-to-the-clouds/jelastic/README.md

 ![alt text](img/single-node-create-env-select-gf.png)

 For this example, a single node of GlassFish will suffice.
 Define the vertical scaling configuration per node by selecting how much RAM and CPU will be *reserved* to each node.
 That is the computing capacity allocated and available at all times to the infrastructure (container) where the GlassFish server will be running.
-Still, as part of the vertical scaling configuration, define the *scaling limit* capacity that the server can grow to if the need arrives.
+Still, as part of the vertical scaling configuration, define the *scaling limit* capacity the server can use if needed.
 For example, during peak times an application might require more memory to handle the load.

 This configuration is based on Jelastic [Cloudlets](https://docs.jelastic.com/cloudlet).
 It is important to understand how it works and the billing model to avoid undesired billing surprises.
 The platform does a good job estimating the new environment initial cost as well as to how much it can grow based on scaling events.